AlphaGreen5/Word_Crawler/README.md

 # Word_Crawler
-A python program to search for the word with length in the internet.
+A multi-threaded python program to search for the word with length in the internet.